ewencai/GIFtoolsCookbook/content/objectFunctionality/forward/editOptions/dcip.rst

         - **Non-linear:** In this case, the forward modeling operator is non-linear with respect to the model.
 The input model is an intrinsic chargeability model (:math:`\eta \in [0,1]`).
 The output data are the apparent intrinsic chargeabilities.

         - **Linear:** In this case, we assume the chargeability is sufficiently small.
 The forward modeling operator becomes approximately linear with respect to the model.
-The input model can be any representation of intrinsic or integrated chargeability; i.e. :math:`\eta \ll 1`, mV/V, ms. The units used for the input model are the units used in the predicted data.
+The input model can be any representation of intrinsic or integrated chargeability; i.e. :math:`\eta \ll 1`, mV/V, ms, mrad etc. The units used for the input model are the units used in the predicted data.
 Once again, the predicted data represent an apparent chargeability.

 .. note:: The conductivity and chargeability models are automatically linked to a mesh.
 That is why a mesh object does not need to be specified within edit options.